circinusX1/LINUX-UART-SCRIPTING/README.md

 ##  Monex Ultra-C and Kiosoft Software Scripted Transaction

-### Make a payment transaction in minutes with autocom and ultra-c.kiooft scripts.
+### Make a payment transaction in minutes with autocom and ultra-c.kiosft scripts.

 ```javascript